 Instant Pot is a multicooker, which means it’s much more versatile.
 It comes with many cooking options like slow cooker, rice cooker, yogurt maker and many more.
 Air fryer on the other hand, have only the ability to make fried food.

 Can an Instant Pot be used as an air fryer?

-Surprisingly… Yes!
-But you’d need an additional accessory to install on the pot in order to have that same level of heat and air circulation as you do in an air fryer.
+You just need an additional accessory to install on the pot in order to have the same level of heat and air circulation as you do in an air fryer.

-Instant Pot + Instant Pot Air fryer lid
+1. Instant Pot + Instant Pot Air Fryer Lid

 This is the official Instant Pot lid that can also be used as an air fryer!
 It’s pretty new and it allows you to make many types of food just like a full-size air fryer.
-Tho only drawback is the low capacity comparing a regular air fryer.
+The only drawback is the low capacity.

 Mealthy CrispLid is a special device that uses pressure cookers as a base.
 Basically, you install this lid (which comes with all the equipment needed for air frying) on top of your Instant Pot (where you place the food to be cooked), check if all the safety elements are on, and start your frying.

 The Duo Crisp uses the same principle as the CrispLid, only this time, you get the pot and the extra lid in the same package.

 As such, in this scenario, you receive an Instant Pot DUO cooker, with all the standard settings (11 smart programs, 10+ built-in safety features, and more) and the air frying lid that has 5 dry cooking functions (air frying, roasting, baking, broiling, and dehydrating).

 Should I Buy Air Fryer or Instant Pot?